TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 20/Psalms 20.5.md

 ---

-We will triumph in thy salvation, And in the name of our God we will set up our banners: Jehovah fulfil all thy petitions.
+We will triumph in your salvation.
+In the name of our God, we will set up our banners.
+May Yahweh grant all your requests.